How to Drive a Manual Car

 Step 4: Press the clutch pedal down completely

 On newer manual vehicles, you might have to clutch down when starting the engine.
 Clutching down acts as a safety mechanism when starting the car, as the clutch plates, which prevents power flowing from the vehicles engines to its gearbox and wheels.

 Step 5: Turn the key in the ignition / push the start button

 The final step in the process is to turn the key in the ignition or push the start button if your vehicle uses a push to start mechanism.
 If the steps above are completed correctly, the car should start, without the vehicle lurching forward or the engine cutting out unexpectedly.

 How to Move Off in a Manual Car

 When learning how to drive in a manual car as a beginner, moving off and stopping can be quite challenging, During the first few attempts, inexperienced drivers may often end up stalling a number of times and although this can be frustrating, it’s nothing to be too concerned about.

-Callout: Read this guide and learn how to to stop stalling when moving off in a manual car
+Tip: Learn how to to stop stalling when moving off in a manual car.